steven-hadfield/Snyk-Kubernetes-Reconciler/Kubernetes-Resources/README.md

 1. This will work with Dockerfiles
 2. If you are looking to do cadenced runs you can easily convert this to a cronjob (https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/)
+3. This portion of the project is a WIP, running docker in docker requires elevated permissions at the moment so it is suggested to run this script locally instead of in a container

 # How to Deploy